Einlar/biopytorch/README.md

 ## Benchmark

-Hyperparameters ($p$, $k$, $\Delta$ - for their meaning, see the `slides`, or the docstrings) are optimized with respect to the validation accuracy of classification on the CIFAR-10 dataset, using the `Optuna` library.
+Hyperparameters (p, k, Delta - for their meaning, see the `slides`, or the docstrings) are optimized with respect to the validation accuracy of classification on the CIFAR-10 dataset, using the `Optuna` library.

 Specifically, the architecture (taken from [2]) is as follows:
 <img src="architecture.png">